rsyslog/rsyslog-doc/source/configuration/lookup_tables.rst

 Lookup Table File Format
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Lookup table files contain a single JSON object.
-This object contains of a header and a table part.
+This object consists of a header and a table part.

 **Header**

 The header is the top-level json.
-It has paramters "version", "nomatch", and "type".
+It has parameters "version", "nomatch", and "type".

 Parameters:
     **version** <number, default: 1> : Version of table-definition format (so improvements in the future can be managed in a backward compatible way).

-    **nomatch** <string litteral, default: ""> : Value to be returned for a lookup when match fails.
+    **nomatch** <string literal, default: ""> : Value to be returned for a lookup when match fails.

     **type** <*string*, *array* or *sparseArray*, default: *string*> : Type of lookup-table (controls how matches are performed).